 John Travolta's extortion case has been declared a mistrial after one jury member in the Bahamas reportedly leaked a verdict to politicians.

-Justice Anita Allen released the nine-member jury hours after deliberations began on Wednesday (21Oct09) and declared a mistrial after learning that a member of Parliament had announced that defendant Pleasant Bridgewater had been acquitted to the media at a political convention.
+Justice Anita Allen released the nine-member jury hours after deliberations began on Wednesday (21Oct09) and declared a mistrial after learning that a member of Parliament had announced to the media at a political convention that defendant Pleasant Bridgewater had been acquitted.

 Bridgewater, a former Bahamas senator, and paramedic Tarino Lightbourne were facing charges of conspiracy to extort $25 million (£17.2 million) from Travolta and his wife Kelly Preston after their 16-year-old son Jett suffered a fatal seizure at the family's holiday home in January (09).